EIN 75-2583815

 Program areas at Dallas Leadership Foundation

 Dlf youth: dlf youth mentors at-risk youth to be leaders through its power team initiative.
 Dlf youth also provides in-depth weekly training and development to mentors who work with dlf's youth.
 Students participating in the power lunch high school program are taught life skills, supported academically, and coached on appropriate behavior.
 Dlf youth also provides Leadership development.
 Development among multicultural Dallas youth is fostered in the weekly power lunch meetings at two area high schools.
 Dlf youth also provides Leadership development and chaplain services for an additional south Dallas high school and a literacy program at a south Dallas elementary school.
-In the years ended december 31, 2022 and 2021, the total number of students dlf youth served through all its programs was 956 and 710, respectively.
+The youth team also provides a four-week summer camp free of charge for youth ages 8 to 18.
+The team provides a week-long away camp, and they also take a group of youth to an out of city mission trip during the summer.
+In the years ended december 31, 2023 and 2022, the total number of students dlf youth served through all its programs was 1,032 and 956, respectively.

 Dlf reentry: dlf reentry advocates on behalf of currently and previously incarcerated men returning to society, in collaboration with churches, nonprofits, and agencies.
 Individuals leaving prison are mentored in christian principles and provided compassionate assistance with weekly fellowship, obtaining housing, clothing purchases, documentation, employment, and transportation.
 Bus passes are offered as support to assist men with transportation.
 Dlf also engages men through its in-prison faith-based program housed in a 232 bed building at hutchins state jail.
 The program provides 30 hours of training each week in the areas of fatherhood, spiritual development, financial literacy, and workforce development to name a few.
 Reentry also provides a workforce transition house which provides nine months of support.
 During this time, we help previously incarcerated men to successfully integrate back into society.
-In the years ended december 31, 2022 and 2021, the number of people dlf reentry served was 1,000 and 1,336, respectively.
-The reduction in number of men served was due to extended lockdown in hutchins state jail.
+In the years ended december 31, 2023 and 2022, the number of people dlf reentry served was 1,171 and 1,000, respectively.

 Who funds Dallas Leadership Foundation